 Our other friend Karen was the one who finally got us serious about recovery, pointing to all the inspirational things in the hallway, like the window that looked directly onto the nearby Anorexia Recovery Clinic named after her.
 At first we joked that she was rough around the edges, but Karen vowed that soon we'd call these bones.
 She taught us all the weight loss tricks, like chewing very slowly on our fingers until they got all mangled and couldn't hold a fork anymore, or just not eating.
 In a way, we thought of her as an older sister: always there to dry our tears when things got hard, because tears are salty and salt retention increases water weight.

 When Mom and Dad came to pick me up from the clinic, they said I had lost so much weight they almost didn't recognize me and they held Jenna in a tender embrace.
-Although I was a little disappointed that my own parents thought I'd just change my nails, style, and skin color like that without telling them, I forgot all about it when we really reunited.
-Their eyes were glimmering with pride: "25 pounds, just gone!" they beamed as I packed part of my bag into a second bag.
+Although I was a little disappointed that my own parents thought I'd just change my hair, style, and skin color like that without telling them, I forgot all about it when we finally reunited.
+Their eyes were glimmering with pride: "25 pounds, just gone!" they beamed as I packed part of my bag into a second, smaller bag.

 And though they both high-fived me for the baggage fee cuts, I couldn't help but feel disappointed at how cheap my parents had become as they signed me in to the public Anorexia Recovery Clinic right across the hall.